-We’ve just moved my son into the dorms and he’s very excited about this new chapter in his life.
-He’s also not very security conscious and we’re worried his PC will get malware or he’ll have his bank info stolen.
-What are your best recommendations to help him stay secure while online?
+Dave!
+We’ve just moved my daughter into the dorms and she’s very excited about this new chapter in her life.
+She’s also not very security conscious and we’re worried her PC will get malware or she’ll have her bank info stolen.
+What are your best recommendations to help her stay secure while online?

-It’s definitely that time of the year: I just moved my daughter into her dorm room too.
-And, while carrying towels, bed linens and clothes up the stairs to her room, I kept thinking about how dorm Wi-Fi is remarkably insecure overall.
-So how do they protect themselves while living in the dorms?
+It’s definitely that time of the year!
+I can remember moving my youngest into her dorm room what seems like just a few weeks ago, and, while carrying towels, bed linens and clothes up the stairs to her room, I kept thinking about how dorm Wi-Fi is remarkably insecure overall.
+So how do students with plenty else on their minds protect themselves online while living in the dorms?
 There are a number of steps to take…

 SECURE ONLINE CONNECTIONS WITH A VPN

-There are also many other things your son can also do to ensure he remains safe online, including:
+There are also many other things your child can also do to ensure they remain safe online, including:

-* Ensure that he uses complex passwords and has different passwords for important Web sites (especially banking and financial sites).
-Remind him to never share passwords!
+* Ensure that they use complex passwords and have different passwords for important Web sites (especially banking and financial sites).
+Remind them to never share passwords with dormies, new bffs, even an intimate partner!

 * Enable 2-factor authentication for any sites that support it (including Instagram, Twitter, SnapChat, Google Docs, TikTok, and many more).

-* Encourage him to be highly skeptical of all email.
-Messages ostensibly from fellow students or administration can actually be scams or phishing attacks that try to fake the recipient out so they can steal login credentials.
+* Encourage them to be highly skeptical of all email.
+Messages ostensibly from fellow students, teachers, or administration can actually be scams or phishing attacks that try to fake out the recipient so they can steal login credentials.

 * Don’t install unknown software, games, game hacks, or shortcuts, even if your best friend recommends it.
-Do install a strong antivirus and anti-malware utility and keep it updated.
+Do install a strong antivirus and anti-malware utility, keep it updated, and use it to scan your computer at least weekly.

-* Keep an eye on all transactions on your credit and debit cards, and sign up for text messages from your bank notifying you of every single charge.
+* Keep an eye on all transactions on your credit and debit cards and sign up for text messages from your bank notifying you of every single transaction.
+Also consider using a VPN like NordVPN if you are visiting highly secure or private sites.

 * Don’t leave your computer open and logged in; set up a short timeout sleep that then requires a password or biometric to wake up again.